Strongly vertex-reinforced jump process on a complete graph: Acknowledgement

 \section{Acknowledgement}

 O. Raimond's research has been conducted as part of the project Labex MME-DII (ANR11-LBX-0023-01) and of the project ANR MALIN (ANR-16-CE93-0003).
 T.M.
-Nguyen's research is partially supported by Crafoord Foundation and Thorild Dahlgrens \& Folke Lann\'ers Funds.
+Nguyen's research is partially supported by Crafoord Foundation and Thorild Dahlgren \& Folke Lann\'er Funds.
+The authors would like to thank the anonymous referees for their careful reading and their valuable suggestions which improved the manuscript.